Abstract submission is now closed.Participation registration is open —Register here.

 There are large number hotels available in the Jamshedpur city and nearby XLRI.
 In addition to these hotels limited number of accommodations is also available at XLRI Jamshedpur Guest House.

 For booking accommodation one needs to forward their request to the conference committee.
-The available rooms will be allotted on First Come Firsts Serve basis.
-We are negotiating to make the accomodation available at the most economic price available.

 The Conference will take care of the venue and accomodation of regular student participation.
 Check again this site to find the price for others, including industry practitioners, academic scholars and research students.